-- In addition to large U.S. foundations, a review of Foundation Center’s broader database identified an additional $97 million in funding by smaller foundations, public charities, and international foundations.
+- A review of Foundation Center’s broader database identified an additional $119.7 million in funding by smaller foundations, public charities, and international foundations.

-- Official development assistance by 29 government members of the Organisation for Economic Cooperation and Development’s Development Assistance Committee totaled $16.5 billion for disasters and humanitarian crises.
-Non-DAC government donors and multilateral organizations contributed an additional $3.5 billion.
+- Official development assistance by 29 government members of the Organisation for Economic Co-operation and Development’s Development Assistance Committee (DAC) totaled $16.8 billion for disasters and humanitarian crises.
+Non-DAC government donors and multilateral organizations contributed an additional $3.7 billion.

-- Based on available data, corporate giving programs donated at least $62.3 million to disasters and humanitarian crises, as both cash and in-kind donations.
+- Based on available data, corporate giving programs committed at least $50.1 million to disasters and humanitarian crises, as both cash and in-kind donations.

-- Individual donors contributed $7.8 million through donor-advised funds managed by Fidelity Charitable and $2.9 million through donor-advised funds managed by Vanguard Charitable.
+- Individual donors contributed $15.8 million through donor-advised funds managed by Fidelity Charitable and $2.9 million through donor-advised funds managed by Vanguard Charitable.